Can You Sue if You Caught Coronavirus on a Cruise Ship?

 Call Our Cruise Ship Injury and Illness Lawyers for a Free Case Consultation

-If you contracted coronavirus on a cruise because the cruise line or the crew was negligent, you might be entitled to sue the cruise line.
+If you contracted coronavirus on a cruise because the cruise line or the crew was negligent, you might be entitled to sue the cruise line with the help of our general and military medical malpractice lawyers.
 Moreover, if you suffered injuries because of negligent conditions in quarantine on a ship, you might be entitled to damages.
 For a free legal consultation on your case, call Rivkind Margulies & Rivkind, P.A.
 Our cruise ship injury and illness lawyers can be reached at (305) 204-5369.